-It often comes to a dispute between a tenant and a landlord during the time when renting or when moving out.
-Find out how to handle these disputes and what the steps are in this article.
+It is common for a tenant and a landlord to have a disagreement while renting or moving out.
+In this article, you will learn how to handle these disputes and what steps to take.

 Steps towards a case

 Disputes regarding tenancies are not processed at the Danish courts at first as “traditional” cases are, but at the Danish Rent Committee – or at the Housing Court, if the dispute is regarding the termination or repeal of the lease.
-This means that you cansue your landlord after moving out, or even when you are still living in the tenancy, but there is a different way of bringing the case than usually.
+This means that you can sue your landlord after you have moved out, or even while you are still living in the tenancy, but you must do so in a different way than usual.

-If you and your landlord do not agree on a topic, there is a line of steps to follow.
-The first step depends on whether or not there is formed a group of representing tenants in the building in which you live.
+If you and your landlord cannot agree on anything, a series of steps must be taken.
+The first step is to determine whether or not there is a tenant organisation in the building where you live.

 You may also like: Can a landlord evict you?